Mochxd/Restful-Booker-APIS/README.md

 **- Ping - HealthCheck:** Test Task for checking the API's health status.

 - For more details on the test scenarios, expected outcomes, and specific requests you will find it in the Google sheets.

+## Generating HTML Reports
+Newman supports multiple reporters, including htmlextra, which generates detailed HTML reports for your API test runs.
+To generate HTML reports, simply specify the -r htmlextra option when running Newman, as shown in the example above.

+The HTML reports will be available in the reports directory of this repository.

+## Jenkins CI/CD
+The repository is configured to automate the API testing process using Jenkins for CI/CD.
+Jenkins pipelines are set up to trigger API tests when changes are pushed to the repository.
+Jenkins will run the tests, generate HTML reports, and provide feedback on the test results.

+## Project Structure
+📦 Restful Booker APIS
+ ┣ 📂 api-tests in Postman
+ ┃ ┃ ┣ 📜 CreateToken
+ ┃ ┃ ┣ 📜 GetAllBookingID
+ ┃ ┃ ┣ 📜 CreateBooking
+ ┃ ┃ ┣ 📜 GetDetailsForBookingID
+ ┃ ┃ ┣ 📜 UpdateBooking
+ ┃ ┃ ┣ 📜 UpdateBookingPartially
+ ┃ ┃ ┗ 📜 DeleteBooking
+ ┃ ┣ 📂 environments
+ ┃ ┃ ┗ 📜 Bookingenvironment.json
+ ┣ 📂 Tests
+ ┗ 📜 Manual Test Cases
+ ┣ 📂 reports
+ ┗ 📜 Newman HTMLEXTRA.html
+ ┗ 📜 Newman HTML.html